How To Burn Fat Instead of Carbs: Quick Summary

 You see, when you limit carb intake, you tend to draw less water to your muscles.
 This is where a majority of the initial weight loss comes from (5).

 Whether you do keto or not, weight loss and fat loss still rely on a calorie deficit.
-That means, you still have to consume less calories than you burn.
+That means you still have to consume fewer calories than you burn.

 So, even though your body will be burning fat instead of glycogen, that doesn't mean you'll lose more body fat.